ovh/docs/pages/web/hosting/diagnosis_database_errors/guide.en-ie.md

 > [!warning]
 >
-> To increase the amount of RAM the database need to be a standalone service and not included with the hosting Performance.
-If you want to increase the amount of RAM of a database included in the [Hosting Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/){.external} you first need to detach it.
+> To increase the amount of RAM, the database needs to be a standalone service and not one of those included with a Performance web hosting plan.
+If you want to increase the amount of RAM of a database included in the [Performance offers](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/){.external}, you first need to detach it.
+>
-To detach the database log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and select `Web Cloud`{.action} in the top navigation bar.
-Click `Hosting plans`{.action}, then choose the Web Hosting plan that has the database activated.
+To detach the database, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and select `Web Cloud`{.action} in the top navigation bar.
+Click `Hosting plans`{.action}, then choose the web hosting plan that has the database activated.
+>

-In the `Configuration` box, click the `...`{.action} button to the right of the `Private database` entry, then click the `Detach`{.action} button
+In the `Configuration` box, click the `...`{.action} button to the right of the `Private database` entry, then click the `Detach`{.action} button.
 >

 You can also optimise your database by following the instructions of our guide "[Configuring your database server](https://docs.ovh.com/ie/en/hosting/configure-optimise-database-server/#managing-your-databases_1)".